Promoting XXcellence in Women's Health: Optimal Management of Women and Girls with Blood Disorders: Annual Research Grant Award 2020

 The FWGBD Annual Research Award

-The overarching purpose of this award is twofold: to assist new faculty or fellows in conducting research in hematology and/or in obstetrics/gynecology in the area of blood disorders—all blood disorders—affecting women and girls; and to further and sustain their interest in research that will ultimately improve the lives of these women and girls.
+The overarching purpose of this award is twofold: to support a research project in the area of blood disorders—all blood disorders—affecting women and girls; and proposed by junior faculty or fellows who are pursuing careers in the following disciplines: Adult or Pediatric Hematology; Obstetrics/ Gynecology; a Women's Reproductive Health speciality such as Adolescent Medicine or Pediatric/ Adolescent Gynecology; or another specialty that involves the care of women and girls with bleeding disorders; and 2) to further sustain an interest in translating research into clinical care that will ultimately improve the lives of these women and girls.

 - Create and sustain interest/knowledge of the next-generation of healthcare providers, i.e., physician-researchers working in Blood Disorders Affecting Women/Girls

-- Foster collaboration between two core disciplines for WGBD—the Obstetrics/Gynecology and the Hematologist
+- Foster collaboration between two core disciplines for WGBD—the Obstetrics/Gynecology (or Woen's Reproductive Health specialist) and the Hematologist

 - Provide an opportunity for junior faculty or fellows to conduct research in this important area